Email FacebookTwitterMenu burgerClose thin

 5. Practice Active Listening

-Active listening is a valuable skill for financial advisors.
+Active listening is a valuable skill for financial advisors who want to foster deeper connections with clients.
 When you listen actively, you give the client your full attention and demonstrate through verbal and nonverbal cues that you hear what they’re saying and that you understand.

 You can practice your active listening skills by: